 In May 2018, Spelling Bee was published on nytimes.com, increasing its popularity.

-In July 2018, Chef'd shut down after failing to accrue capital and secure financing, ending its partnership with The New York Times Cooking.
+Chef'd shut down in July 2018 after failing to accrue capital and secure financing.
+The New York Times had partnered with Chef'd in May 2016 to form a meal delivery service.

 In September 2018, The New York Times published "I Am Part of the Resistance Inside the Trump Administration", an anonymous essay by a Trump administration official.